 1. Can i use a wooden propeller?

-On the 70-160v we recommend only glass reinforced nylon propellers but wooden props can be used under certain circumstances.
+On the 70-160v we recommend glass reinforced nylon propellers but wooden props can be used under certain circumstances.
 Due to greater inertia the 180-360v can be run with wooden propellers but prop nuts must be regularly checked for tightness. if you are unsure give us a call.

 2. Can 3 bladed propellers be used?

 A 3 blade propeller will not harm the engine but we do not recommend them as they tend to place a high load on the engine and are less efficient.
 In flight the disk of a large 2 blade propeller will look better and provide better performance.
 For static display a dummy scale prop can be used.

 1. I have bought/am thinking of buying a second hand engine.
 How can I tell the age of the engine and if parts/servicing are available?

 We currently supply parts for all current production engines and engines back to 1992.
 We are working on a page for the website to give tips on engine identification.
 In the short term a photograph of the engine should be sufficient for an identification to be made.